Leaves, Yard Waste & Snow

 Once leaf pickup is completed in December, you can place leaves and yard waste in your refuse container for weekly pickup, or plastic garbage bags or cans for the scheduled monthly Bulk Pickup.

-- Paper lawn bags or yard waste cans are collected curbside from mid-April through the first week of December.
-See the 2021 Refuse Collection Schedule (PDF) for specific dates.
+- Republic Services collects yard waste in paper lawn bags or yard waste cans curbside from mid-April through the first week of December.
+See the 2022 Refuse Collection Schedule (PDF) for specific dates.
 Place paper lawn bags and yard waste cans within 3 feet of the curb after 5 pm on the day before collection and by 6 am on the morning of collection.
 Please remove empty containers within 12 hours of collection.

 - Christmas trees are collected in January and February.